stevengj/Julia-EuroSciPy14/README.md

 infrastructure](https://github.com/JuliaLang/Interact.jl) to provide
 truly interactive computations.

-<p>Although most Julia–Python interaction is from Julia users calling
-Python, there is potential for benefits to flow in both directions in the future.
+Although most Julia–Python interaction is from Julia users calling Python, there is potential for benefits to flow in both directions in the future.
 The same PyCall software that allows Julia code to call Python can also [allow Python code to call